Take on the world in freestyle skiing! Send your support to Kondo Kondo with "Furisake"!

 Despite all the difficulties, Kondo Kokone has finally reached the Olympic stage, a dream come true.
 What is the driving force behind this?

-"Kokone is always very enthusiastic about it.
-She just loves slopestyle so much.
+"Kokone is always so enthusiastic about it.
+She absolutely loves slopestyle.
 She wants lots of people to see it and know about it.
-She really loves the slopes (laughs).
-Also, there is a freeskiing development program that I started in Hakuba three years ago, and Kokone has skied a lot with the elementary and junior high school children there, so they all look up to her and support her a lot.
-I think that encourages her as well.
-Kokone has a 12-year-old sister called Kanon who also competes in this sport, and it seems she is thinking about competing in the Olympics with Kanon next," says Makoto.
+Her love for slopestyle is incredible (laughs).
+Also, I started a freeskiing training program in Hakuba three years ago, and Kokone has skied with a lot of the elementary and junior high school kids there, so they all look up to her and are really supportive of her.
+I think that's also encouraging for her.
+Kokone has a 12-year-old sister named Kanon who also does this sport, and it seems like she's thinking about competing in the Olympics together with Kanon next time,"(Shin).

 With his 12-year-old sister, Kanon